NHSDigital/nhs-notify-web-cms/docs/pages/get-started/onboard-with-nhs-notify.md

 If you want to receive realtime message status callbacks, you'll need to:

-- decide which [message, channel or supplier statuses](/using-nhs-notify/message-channel-supplier-status) you want to receive
+- decide which [channel or supplier statuses](/using-nhs-notify/message-channel-supplier-status) you want to receive
 - prepare an endpoint URL for your integration
   "
   %}